pradavic-1972/epson-qx11-research/Reverse Engineering/Cartridge.md

   - `0xC0000` → `0x0B = C0`
   - `0xA0000` → `0x0B = A0`
 - If the value does not match:
-  - the cartridge is recognized
+  - the cartridge is not recognized

 ---